What is Eye Lid Surgery

 Your eyes are what people notice and focus on when they first meet you.
-The appearance of your eyes plays a large role in how young, attractive and vital you appear.
-Unfortunately, over time, the skin around the eyes begin to crease, the muscles weaken, and then folds and bags develop.
-These changes occur for a number of reasons:
+The appearance of your eyes plays a large role in your appearance.
+Unfortunately, over time, the skin around the eyes begin to crease, the muscles weaken and then folds and bags develop.
+These changes occur for a number of reasons;

-- Genetics is an important factor; young or middle-aged men and women with certain genes often notice these changes occurring well before advanced ageing.
+- Young or middle-aged men and women with certain genes often notice these changes occurring well before advanced ageing.

-- Facial structure also plays a role; even slightly under-developed malar and upper jaw bones will offer insufficient support to the lower lids, which can lead to bags and a low position of the lids, even in younger patients.
+- This can lead to bags and a low position of the lids, even in younger patients.

 - On the upper eyelid, attempts to clear heavy fatty tissue excess has produced a hollow appearance (doll’s eyes), that can make the patient look more tired, and is objectionable to most women and men.

-During your consultation for eye plastic surgery, you will be asked about your general medical history and any previous surgeries.
-Your surgeon will enquire about any possible thyroid or kidney disease, which can produce swelling of the eyelids, and about any history of eyelid conditions and dryness of the eyes.
+During your consultation for eye surgery, Dr Briggs will ask you about your general medical history and any previous surgeries.
+Dr Briggs will also enquire about any possible thyroid or kidney disease, which can produce swelling of the eyelids, as well as any history of eyelid conditions or dryness of the eyes.

-Your surgeon will also point out normal differences in facial symmetry that you may never have noticed, and will describe the results you can expect from surgery, such as the positioning of the scars.
+Dr Briggs will also point out normal differences in facial symmetry that may not be noticeable to you.
+He will describe the results you can expect from surgery, such as the positioning of the scars.

-It is very important to highlight to your surgeon what you want to avoid in terms of the appearance of your eyelids, and define what results you would like to see.
+It is very important to highlight to Dr Briggs what you want to avoid in terms of the appearance of your eyelids, and define what you would like to see.

 Frequently, heavy upper lids can be significantly corrected using a forehead lift.

-You will be made aware of the kinds of changes you can expect, as well as the inherent limitations of any surgical procedure.
+Your surgeon will make you aware of the kinds of changes you can expect, as well as the inherent limitations of the surgical procedure.

 New surgical techniques allow for elevation and support of the lateral part of the eyebrow through the upper eyelid surgery.
 This can combine the benefits of a forehead lift and upper lid blepharoplasty in a smaller procedure.
-At the same time, by directly accessing the muscles that produce the lines and weaken them, reducing the frown lines between the eyebrows, during a upper eye surgery.
+By directly accessing the muscles that produce the lines and weaken them, your surgeon can reduce the frown lines between the eyebrows, during upper eye surgery.

-Eyelid cosmetic surgery can be performed under general anaesthesia, or with a local anaesthetic and sedation, for your comfort – it also depends on the procedure.
-The upper eye surgery involves an incision being made in the natural crease line approximately one centimetre above your eyelashes, and extends a little into the ‘crow’s foot’ area at the side of the eye.
+- Make an incision in the natural crease line approximately one centimetre above your eyelashes.
+It extends a little into the ‘crow’s foot’ area at the side of the eye.

-Excess skin is trimmed and any fat in the area on the side of the nose, is removed.
+- Then they will trim away excess skin and remove any fat in the area on the side of the nose.

-In instances where significant fullness is present in the lateral part of the eyelid, a small amount of fatty tissue is also removed.
+- In instances where significant fullness is present in the lateral part of the eyelid, they will also remove a small amount of fatty tissue.

-Finally, the skin is lifted upwards and outwards, with no tension, and overlapping skin is removed before the incision is closed.
+- Finally, the skin is lifted upwards and outwards, with no tension.

 If excess skin is minimal, it is sometimes possible to perform the lower lid surgery without external scars, a procedure known as ‘Transconjuctival Blepharoplasty’.
 This allows for contouring of the lower eyelids and circles under the eyes, without leaving external scars.
 It can be accompanied by resurfacing of the lower eyelid by using either a chemical peel or laser.